johnpaulwelsh/hakyll-movie-blog/posts/harry-potter-series.markdown

 There didn't seem to be much point in adding in all these doubts about Dumbledore's motives, if the payoff is simply "he knew more about things than we thought, also he conspired with Snape to do the right thing but was pretty casual about Harry's wellbeing throughout."
 I'm sure in the book there's more of a transition between Harry doubting Dumbledore and eventually deciding he's trustworthy.

-Everything starting with Snape's penseive memory all the way until the end is really excellent.
+Everything starting with Snape's Pensieve memory all the way until the end is really excellent.

 8/10